|Unit||Mil. Ch. 2015 SGD, NSA|

 |Adjustments||Not Seasonally Adjusted|

-tes: GDP estimates are valued at market prices, that is, the prices actually paid by the purchaser.
+Valuation of GDP estimates: At market prices, that is, the prices actually paid by the purchaser.

 Advanced estimates for GDP at 2010 market prices are computed largely from data in the first two months of the quarter (e.g. 1st Quarter is based on Jan and Feb; 2nd Quarter is based on Apr and May).
 They are intended as an early indication of the GDP growth in the quarter, and are subject to revision when more comprehensive data become available.
 Prior to 2010, the aggregates at 2010 prices may not equal the sum of their components.